bouzaien/my-website/content/post/handwritten-digits-recognition/index.md

 projects: []
 ---

-In this post, I will build, train and optimize in TensorFlow one of the simplest Convolutional Neural Networks, **LeNet-5**, proposed by Yann LeCun, Leon Bottou, Yosuha Bengio and Patrick Haffner in 1998 (for more details, check the paper *"Gradient-Based Learning Applied to Document Recognition"*, Y.LeCun et al.).
+In this post, we will build, train and optimize in TensorFlow one of the simplest Convolutional Neural Networks, **LeNet-5**, proposed by Yann LeCun, Leon Bottou, Yosuha Bengio and Patrick Haffner in 1998 (for more details, check the paper *"Gradient-Based Learning Applied to Document Recognition"*, Y.LeCun et al.).

 ```python